Cry-Baby (musical): Critical response

 Cry-Baby received mixed reviews.
-Terry Teachout, in The Wall Street Journal, wrote that the musical "is campy, cynical, totally insincere and fabulously well crafted.
+The Wall Street Journal critic Terry Teachout wrote that the musical "is campy, cynical, totally insincere and fabulously well crafted.
 And funny.
 Madly, outrageously funny."
 Similarly, Newsday offered that the musical is "pleasantly demented and - deep in the sweet darkness of its loopy heart - more true to the cheerful subversion of a John Waters movie than its sentimental big sister Hairspray."

-On the other hand, Ben Brantley, in The New York Times, wrote that the show is "without flavor: sweet, sour, salty, putrid or otherwise.
+In contrast, The New York Times critic Ben Brantley wrote that the show is "without flavor: sweet, sour, salty, putrid or otherwise.
 This show in search of an identity has all the saliva-stirring properties of week-old pre-chewed gum....
 Mr. Ashford brings his customary gymnastic vigor to the choreography: lots of revved-up jumping jacks, push-ups and leg lifts, usually led by a trio of athletic muscle boys."
 Variety added that "watered-down Waters has yielded a flavorless Broadway musical that revels in its down-and-dirtiness yet remains stubbornly synthetic.
 There's a lot of talent, sass and sweat onstage, particularly in the dance department, plus a sprinkling of wit in the show's good-natured vulgarity.
 But somehow, it never quite ignites."
-The New York Sun opined that O'Donnell and Meehan "had far more success with another retro-themed Waters adaptation, Hairspray....
-Cry-Baby is content to stay in the shallow end and focus on a standard wrong-side-of-the-tracks tale....
+The New York Sun opined that "Cry-Baby is content to stay in the shallow end and focus on a standard wrong-side-of-the-tracks tale....
 But rather than supply a jolt of not-too-outsider-energy, [the songwriters] have instead coasted on their magpie skills, tossing out an undistinguished stream of pastiche numbers.
 The lyrics occasionally have a welcome crispness....
 The songs themselves, however, are as generic as the lyrics are pointed: It's the first time I can recall forgetting a show's melodies before they were even finished."

 USA Today wrote "The rockabilly-inspired numbers that David Javerbaum and Adam Schlesinger have crafted for Cry-Baby aren't as ambitious or infectious [as Hairspray], but the show is similarly good-hearted, and has more of a Waters edge.
 Javerbaum and Schlesinger's lyrics and Mark O'Donnell and Thomas Meehan's book are both more inventively crass and less snarky than those of other contemporary musical winkfests; you get the sense that these writers share Waters' affection for his goofy subjects."